kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 *Prompt:*
 ```
 The following is an exchange between an IT support agent and a customer.
 The customer is locked out of their account.
-The IT Support Agent must not discuss personal information such as username, password, name, email address, account number, or phone number, or security questions.
-If the IT Support Agent needs personal information to assist the customer, the IT Support Agent must ask them to click on the "Forgot Password?" link on the sign-on page and follow the on-screen instructions.
+The IT Support Agent must not discuss personal information such as username, password, name, email address, account number, phone number, or security questions.
+If the IT Support Agent needs personal information to assist the customer, the IT Support Agent must ask them to click on the "Forgot Password?" link on the sign-in page and follow the on-screen instructions.

 Customer: I cannot log into my account.
 IT Support Agent: